Today's Articles

 On this date in 1955, the first racially integrated American casino, the Moulin Rouge, opened in Las Vegas.

-African Americans were self-sufficient and self-reliant, and the Moulin Rouge was their answer.
-The stars that came to the hotel were fantastic and the atmosphere was exciting.
-One could look into the audience and everybody who was anybody, especially in Hollywood, was there.
+African Americans were self-sufficient, and the Moulin Rouge was their answer.
+The stars that came to the hotel were fantastic, and the atmosphere was exciting.
+One could look into the audience, and everybody who was anybody, especially in Hollywood, was there.
 This was primarily for the third show at 2:30 a.m.
-In those years, Black entertainers who were working on the Strip could not socialize in the hotels where they were working, so they all came over to the Moulin Rouge for the late show and met until 7 or 8 a.m.
+In those years, Black entertainers working on the Strip could not socialize in the hotels where they worked, so they all came to the Moulin Rouge for the late show and met until 7 or 8 a.m.

-The hotel had state of the art equipment, some of the greatest food in town, and staff flown in from all over the country for the best service.
-“You could pull out a cigarette and be talking and talking and talking and you’d look at the cigarette. . . it would be lit!
-It was too successful,” said William H. “Bob” Bailey who was the Rouge’s MC, cast singer, and co-producer of its stage shows.
+The hotel had state-of-the-art equipment, some of the greatest food in town, and staff flew in from all over the country for the best service.
+“You could pull out a cigarette and be talking and talking and talking, and you’d look at the cigarette. . . it would be lit!
+It was too successful,” said William H. “Bob” Bailey, who was the Rouge’s MC, cast singer, and co-producer of its stage shows.
 As glamorous as it was, the Moulin Rouge was only open for six months.
-One night when employees came to work, they found the doors covered with thick chains and padlocks.
+One night, when employees came to work, they found the doors covered with thick chains and padlocks.

-During the first half of the 20th century, this kind of entertainment was built for white control.
-Anytime a white club was in financial trouble, it would pull in a Black show to get them out of the red and it worked.
+This entertainment was built for white control during the first half of the 20th century.
+Anytime a white club was in financial trouble, it would pull in a Black show to get them out of the red, and it worked.
 As long as they were doing well with white acts, they did not want to hire Blacks.
 They wanted Blacks only to make money for them.
-In the spring of 1960, with the persistence and savvy tactics of the NAACP, James McMillan and Charles West, more political muscle, employment policies, and general civic and civil rights considerations in Las Vegas began to become a reality.
+In the spring of 1960, with the persistence and savvy tactics of the NAACP, James McMillan, and Charles West, more political muscle, employment policies, and general civic and civil rights considerations in Las Vegas began to become a reality.
 These mandates forced the city to take off its Jim Crow white hoods.

-In 1992, the hard work of a group called the Preservation of the Moulin Rouge has placed the original building on the National Registry of Historic Places.
-The group was formed in an effort to restore the beauty of the Moulin Rouge and what it represented.
+In 1992, the hard work of a group called the Preservation of the Moulin Rouge placed the original building on the National Registry of Historic Places.
+The group was formed to restore the beauty of the Moulin Rouge and what it represented.

 Reference: